Bankrupting DoS Attackers

-To analyze the cost for \Linear, we first show: (1) upper and lower bounds on the number of iterations in $\Linear$ as a function of $\estGap$, $g$ and $n$ (Lemmas~\ref{l:upperIter} and~\ref{l:lowerIter}); and (2) an upper bound on the number of good jobs in any iteration (Lemma~\ref{l:upperGood}).
+Our analysis of \Linear involves two key steps: (1) establishing upper and lower bounds on the number of iterations as a function of $\estGap$ and $g$ (Lemmas \ref{l:upperIter} and \ref{l:lowerIter}); and (2) deriving an upper bound on the number of good jobs in any iteration (Lemma \ref{l:upperGood}).

 Next, using (1) and (2), we prove an upper bound on the cost of \Linear.
-To be systematic, we consider a class of threshold setting algorithms where the charge to the $s$-th job in the iteration is $s^{\algExp}$, for any constant $\algExp \geq 0$, and we prove that $\algExp = 1$ gives the best algorithmic cost as a function of $B$, $g$ and $\estGap$.
+To build intuition, we consider a general class of \currentprice setting algorithms where the charge to the $s$-th job in the iteration is $s^{\algExp}$, for any constant $\algExp \geq 0$.
+We prove that $\algExp = 1$ gives the best algorithmic cost as a function of $B$, $g$ and $\estGap$.

-Our upper bound consists of four exchange arguments - the first two lower bound $B$ and the next two upper bound $A$.
+Our upper bound consists of four exchange arguments~\cite{kleinberg2006algorithm}, which will be over the ordering of good and bad job requests.
+Our first two exchange arguments lower bound $B$ and the next two upper bound the algorithm cost, {\boldmath{$A$}}.
 We begin by lower bounding $B$.
 To do so, our first exchange argument shows that $B$ is minimized when, in each iteration, the bad jobs occur before the good.
 Our second exchange argument shows that, subject to this constraint, $B$ is minimized when the bad jobs are distributed as evenly as possible across the iterations.
-From these two exchange arguments, a lower bound on $B$ follows via an integral lower bound and basic algebra (see Lemma~\ref{l:costAdv}).
+From these two exchange arguments, a lower bound on $B$ follows via an integral lower bound and basic algebra (see Lemma \ref{l:costAdv}).